By Kara Sherrer

-Business schools are eager to build diverse student bodies, which include LGBTQ+ applicants, or those who identify as lesbian, gay, bisexual, transgender, and/or queer.
-For LGBTQ+ MBA candidates who are out, there are many resources — both national and local — available for those looking for support and a community within the business world.
+Business schools are eager to build diverse student bodies, which include LGBTQIA+ applicants, or those who identify as lesbian, gay, bisexual, transgender, and/or queer.
+For LGBTQIA+ MBA candidates who are out, there are many resources — both national and local — available for those looking for support and a community within the business world.

-To find out what LGBTQ+ applicants should know, we sat down with Lead Diversity Recruiter Ashley Lomax, as well as Taylor Kunkel and Chad Fritzsche (both MBA’19), who are involved in the Out & Allied club at Vanderbilt Business; Kunkel was the 2018-19 president.
+To find out what LGBTQIA+ applicants should know, we sat down with Lead Diversity Recruiter Ashley Lomax, as well as Taylor Kunkel and Chad Fritzsche (both MBA’19), who are involved in the Out & Allied club at Vanderbilt Business; Kunkel was the 2018-19 president.
 They covered what MBA applicants should know from both the admissions and student perspectives as they research and apply to programs.

 Reaching Out MBA is a great resource.